 This program seeks to minimize the number of tools needed to participate in the program.
 All efforts are also made to use readily available, free tools, and texts when available.
 The majority is Internet-based so having a strong Wi-Fi connection is required.
-Students will use Sakai, as the Learning Management System (where your courses are housed), and other add-on tools, like Zoom or Microsoft Teams for live sessions.
+Students will use Canvas as the Learning Management System (where your courses and live sessions are housed), and other add-on tools, like Zoom.

 All students need to have a working computer microphone and camera.
 Students should be able to access all materials on various devices, and operating systems, though the preferred platforms are set for computer settings (non-mobile) with Chrome being the suggested browser.
 Students will also have to comply with all Duke University regulations and will be assigned a Duke ID through the University system.